 How to Choose a Good Pair of Hiking Boots

 Hiking: there’s a lot of that to do in New Zealand, especially if you are here on a backpacking trip or working holiday.
 The footwear you choose to take you through the county’s mind-blowing landscapes can either make you curse with every step or simply not think about it at all.
 The latter is what you are looking for, right?
 So choosing a pair of hiking boots or shoes that fits your feet and hiking needs is an essential item when doing a gap year in New Zealand.
+Find out how to choose hiking boots in this guide.

 Should you get hiking shoes or boots?
 That all depends on what sort of hiking you intend to do.
 That’s why we have compiled a pro and con list of every type of hiking footwear, so you can choose what’s best for your tramping ambitions.